- Frequently Asked Questions

 Gladly!
 We do require a covered area with completely dry ground.
 None of our electrical equipment can come in contact with anything wet at any point.
 Additionally, in the event of a thunderstorm, we reserve the right to stop performing as soon as lightning is seen or thunder is heard.
 If you are close enough to hear or see either, you are close enough to be struck by lightning.
 Please note that we do still require full payment, even if we stop performing due to weather.What is the booking process, and what are your payment terms?

 When we are booked for an event, you are able to sign our performance agreement electronically online, and you are also able to make your deposit payment online as well via credit card.
-We require a $200 deposit per musician at the time of booking (i.e. $1,400 for the 7 piece version of the band), and then the balance is due by check prior to the start of our last set of the evening.
+We require an $1,800 deposit for the band, and then the balance is due by check prior to the start of our last set of the evening.
 We encourage you to pay us at the beginning of the event so that we don’t have to track you down later in the evening to remind you to pay us.
 We know you’d much rather be spending time with your guests.If a band member gets sick, what happens?

 We maintain an extensive listing of local substitutes for every member of the band that we are able to call on short notice to fill in if an emergency were to arise.
 Periodically, members of the band do get sick or have other commitments, so we have many substitutes that can perform our material without any prior rehearsals.Can you describe your approach to planning and working with other vendors?